Mishal Raheja

 Mishal Raheja is an Indian television actor.
+He played Dr Sahil Aggarwal in Nikhil Advani's Mumbai Diaries 26/11 for Amazon Prime.
 He made his debut with the MTV show Pyar Vyar and All That and is known for portraying the role of Dutta Bhau in Laagi Tujhse Lagan, Akash Sehgal in Love Story and Viplav Tripathi in TV series Ishq Ka Rang Safed.
 He also essayed the character of King Singh in the Zee TV daily soap opera Kumkum Bhagya.

-In September 2022, He joined Aam Aadmi Party in Mumbai.